maplibre/maplibre-gl-js-docs/docs/pages/style-spec/types.md

 ## String

 A string is text.
-In Mapbox styles, strings are in quotes.
+In MapLibre styles, strings are in quotes.

 ```json
 {